 A tooth that is badly worn down or cracked and at risk for breaking needs to be protected.
 Porcelain crowns (sometimes referred to as “caps”) protect teeth from further damage.
-Dr. Eric Hein provides beautiful porcelain crowns that look like your natural teeth.
+Dr. Shereen Elsahy provides beautiful porcelain crowns that look like your natural teeth.

 Originally, all dental crowns were fused to a metal foundation.
 While the crowns protect your teeth, the metal foundation causes teeth to look opaque and unnatural.
 Now that all-porcelain crowns are available, how do the two types of crowns compare?